bachfamily/ears/README.txt

 The packaged version of Essentia has been modified to
 1) prevent the collision with functions named "error" (in debugger.h).
 The naming has been modified to "essentia_error".
+2) allow non-integer hopSize for the frameCutter algorithm
+3) fix some little bugs (e.g. parameters of the SPS model were not passed to the internal sinusoidal model).

-2) allow non-integer hopSize for the frameCutter algorithm To build the library, you should use the lightweighted configuration, without dependencies.
+To build the library, you should use the lightweighted configuration, without dependencies.
 Enter the library folder and then:

     ./waf configure --build-static --fft='KISS' --lightweight=""